This article will take you 6 minutes to read. Feel free to leave your questions in the comment section, we will answer you ASAP!

 Who is Rachel Mclish?

-Her bodybuilding career did not last long though.
-She was more of a fitness model being featured in magazines looking to popularise fitness.
+Her bodybuilding career did not last long, though.
+She was more of a fitness model being featured in magazines looking to popularise fitness, not just a competitor.

 In this video, she insists on the fact that it’s not because you lift weights as a woman that you will become a “monster”.
-Lifting takes time; it will certainly take a bit of time before you are satisfied.
+Lifting takes time; it will certainly take a bit of time before you are satisfied, and it’s not like becoming massive happens ‘accidentally’.

-The only way you would become as big as the insanely shredded bodybuilder women is if you take steroids, which you certainly won’t!
+The only way you would become as big as the insanely shredded bodybuilder women is if you take steroids.
+The only way to get too muscular is on purpose – and if that’s the plan, you probably don’t care what natural bodybuilders have to say.

 What did Rachel lift, what were her performances?

-Rachel would train three days in a row before taking one rest day and repeating, which is quite a lot – but necessary to build that Olympian shape.
+Rachel would train three days in a row before taking one rest day and repeating, which is quite a lot – but necessary to build that Olympia shape.
+It’s been hard to find what Rachel Mclish’s best lifts were, but she clearly built up significant amounts of training volume – one of the key factors for women’s bodybuilding.
 It’s been hard to find what Rachel Mclish’s best lifts were, but from experience, I can estimate what it would take for anyone wanting to achieve her kind of shape.

-If you are training for bodybuilding, which means looks, you have to get stronger over time on your lifts without forgetting to implement some volume/hypertrophy training in the routine.
-That means implementing strength methods with lower rep schemes but also higher rep methods for the volume part.
+If you are training for bodybuilding, which is about looks, you have to get stronger over time on your lifts.
+For women, specifically, you can’t forget to implement plenty of volume/hypertrophy training in the routine.
+That means implementing strength methods with lower rep schemes followed by higher rep methods for the extra volume tolerance.

 I think Rachel could have been squatting 70kg for reps.
 In terms of deadlifts, this is hypothetical, but I would guess she’d be deadlifting between 90kg-110kg, as for bench-pressing, probably 55kg-60kg, maybe more.